freenas/freenas-docs/userguide/intro.rst

 U3
 ~~

-* When compatible hardware is connected, the :guilabel:`Multipaths` page has been added to the
+* The :guilabel:`Multipaths` page has been added to :menuselection:`Storage`.
-  :menuselection:`Storage`
-  menu.
+  This page only appears when compatible hardware is detected.

 * The :guilabel:`shadow_copy_zfs` VFS object has replaced the :guilabel:`shadow_copy_test` object in